 Reduce Administrative Expenses and Optimize Hospital Workflows

 Providers are able to optimize their workflow by digitizing tasks such as scheduling appointments and filling out paperwork, thereby reducing reducing the administrative work required by staff.
 Moreover, depending on the size of your hospital, your organization could save thousands each month in paper-based fees.
 Dramatically reducing paperwork also eliminates the need for a full time records clerk.
 But the savings don’t stop there.
 Patients who skip their appointments (commonly referred to as “no-shows”) cost hospitals a substantial amount of money every year.
-A comprehensive 5 year study across 64 dental practices by Sesame Communications found that automated appointment reminders reduced no-shows by 23%.
+A comprehensive 5 year study across 64 dental practices (check here for options) by Sesame Communications found that automated appointment reminders reduced no-shows by 23%.

 Increase in Patient Loyalty